smasongarrison/syllabi/MegaSyllabus.md

 If you have a question about the course AND can't find your answer elsewhere (or you find conflicting answers), please post them on the class discussion board.
 (Depending on the class, this board will either be on canvas or github)

+### Does it hurt to ask...

+Yes, it actually DOES hurt to ask.
+If you know your Prof or the syllabus has a specific policy on something, but you ask for a special exception to be made for you anyway under the idea, “it doesn’t hurt to ask,” let me just tell you, yes—it really does.
+It can make you look bad, it can burn bridges, my goodwill & grace, and connections you may need later.
+Please don't ask your profs for special treatment or to disregard syllabus policies they are required to adhere to.

 ### Where...

 #### Where can I find the reading list for the entire semester?